gojimmypi/wolfssh/ide/Espressif/component-manager/README.md

 export IDF_COMPONENT_REGISTRY_URL=https://components-staging.espressif.com
 ```

-Clear the value when not testing:
+Set the value when not testing:

 ```
-export IDF_COMPONENT_REGISTRY_URL=
+export IDF_COMPONENT_REGISTRY_URL=https://components.espressif.com
 ```
-This is the Espressif Component Version of wolfSSH 1.0.10-test, Release #10 (version ^1.0.10-test)
+This is the Espressif Component Version of wolfSSH 1.0.11-test, Release #11 (version ^1.0.11-test)

 When testing staging components: